-Urinary tract infection is the term given to any infection of part of the urinary system.
-The urinary system consists of the kidneys, the bladder, the ureters (tubes that connect the kidneys to the bladder) and the urethra (tube connecting the bladder to the outside world), and is responsible for excreting some soluble wastes from the body.
+Urinary tract infection (UTI) is a very common infection that affects part of the urinary system.
+The urinary system consists of the kidneys, bladder, ureters (tubes that connect the kidneys to the bladder) and the urethra (tube connecting the bladder to the outside world).
+UTIs are usually caused by bacteria.

 What are the symptoms of a UTI?